Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning: Evaluation

-MuZero also applies deep search to MBRL.
-To evaluate its performance on D4RL MuJoCo tasks, we use the open-source implementation and hyperparameter configurations of Sampled EfficientZero (\cite{DBLP:conf/nips/YeLKAG21}) provided by LightZero (\cite{DBLP:conf/nips/NiuPYLZRHLL23}).
-Benchmarking results from LightZero indicate that Sampled EfficientZero, equipped with a Gaussian policy, achieves the best performance on (online) MuJoCo locomotion tasks compared to other MuZero variants.
-To adapt Sampled EfficientZero for offline learning, we employ the reanalyse technique proposed by (\cite{DBLP:conf/nips/SchrittwieserHM21}).
-The evaluation results are presented in Figure \ref{fig:1}.
-For reference, the expert-level episodic returns (corresponding to scores of 100) for HalfCheetah, Hopper, and Walker2d are 12135, 3234.3, and 4592.3, respectively.
-As shown, the results are significantly worse compared to the performance of offline RL methods listed in Table \ref{table:1}, despite Sampled EfficientZero's higher computational cost (detailed in Appendix \ref{CompCost}).
-Notably, both Sampled EfficientZero and BA-MCTS-SL rely on supervised learning for policy improvement.
-However, for continuous control tasks, the agent can only sample a finite number of actions at a decision point, and the search result (e.g., $\pi_{\text{ret}}$ in Algorithm \ref{alg:2}) is a distribution over this finite set, which could be a poor approximation of the optimal action distribution.
-Thus, purely mimicking the search result may be less sample-efficient than policy gradient methods, as it fails to account for the continuous nature of the action space.
-Furthermore, world model learning is the foundation of MBRL and can be particularly challenging in \textbf{continuous control and offline learning settings}, where the state-action space is vast but training data is limited.
-Sampled EfficientZero integrates model learning and policy training into a single stage, which significantly increases the learning difficulty (compared to BA-MCTS-SL).
+\textbf{Search-Based Methods.} MuZero also applies deep search to MBRL.
+To evaluate its performance on D4RL MuJoCo, we use the open-source implementation and hyperparameter configurations of Sampled EfficientZero \citep{DBLP:conf/nips/YeLKAG21} provided by LightZero \citep{DBLP:conf/nips/NiuPYLZRHLL23}.
+Benchmarking results from LightZero indicate that Sampled EfficientZero achieves the best performance on (online) MuJoCo tasks compared to other MuZero variants.
+To adapt Sampled EfficientZero for offline learning, we employ the reanalyse technique proposed by \citet{DBLP:conf/nips/SchrittwieserHM21}. \textbf{The evaluation results are presented in Figure~\ref{fig:muzero_perf} (Appendix~\ref{CompMuzero}).} As shown, the results are significantly worse compared to the performance of offline RL methods listed in Table \ref{table:1}, despite Sampled EfficientZero's much higher computational cost. \textbf{In Appendix~\ref{CompMuzero}, we provide a detailed comparison of the computational costs and algorithm designs between our method and Sampled EfficientZero.} World model learning is the foundation of MBRL and can be particularly challenging in continuous control and offline settings, where the state-action space is vast but training data is limited.
+Sampled EfficientZero integrates model learning and policy training into a single stage, which significantly increases the learning difficulty.